Karl Langdon is a sports broadcaster, former West Coast Eagles star player, speaker and master of ceremonies.

 During his 100 games with the West Coast Eagles, Karl was one of the club's most high profile players.
 A key member of the club's first premiership team in 1992, he also represented Western Australia on five occasions.

-Since his retirement from professional sport in 1996, Karl has been highly sought after for multimedia roles and is currently a commentator and broadcaster on 96FM and Radio 6PR.
+Since his retirement from professional sport in 1996, Karl has been highly sought after for multimedia roles and is currently a commentator and broadcaster on Radio 6PR and Macquarie Sports Radio.
+He also writes an opinion piece for the Sunday Times.
 He won the Perth Football Media Guild's Most Outstanding Media Talent Award in 2005 and has won the Guild's Most Outstanding Radio Commentator award on several occasions.

 An entertaining motivational speaker and accomplished master of ceremonies, Karl is at home hosting both corporate and sporting functions.